seasonedfish/fishersun.com/src/content/posts/til-esm-if-__name__-==-__main__.md

 I couldn't believe how complex this was.

-And, since there's an import, which would bother me at the bottom of the file, I couldn't simply create a snippet to quickly paste it.
+And, since there's an import, which would bother me at the bottom of the file, I couldn't simply create a snippet to paste it.
-So if I start using this in scripts, it would quickly get annoying.
+So if I started using this in scripts, it would quickly get annoying.

 I'm fairly new to Node, so I'm wondering what I'm missing.
 The pattern of `if __name__ == "__main__"` is commonly seen in Python, so why is there no simple way of doing it with ESM?